viralemergence/pharos-documentation/guide-for-users/data-we-accept.md

 ---
-title: Data we accept
+title: Data we do and don't accept
-order: 2
+order: 1
 ---

 # Data we accept